KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 A "Categories" header and "Total TILs" entry are added to the `lines` list.
 Below that, a category table of contents is created by using each directory name as a `relative` hyperlink that links to the category in the category section, along with a TIL count for each category.

 In the category sections, category headers are created using the directory name via `relative`.
-For each category, the program iterates through the file paths, and creates a hyperlink using using the formatted file title and relative path.
+For each category, the program iterates through the file paths, and creates a hyperlink using the formatted file title and relative path.

 The `lines` list is returned by `readme()` and written into the README.md.